DyogenIBENS/PhylDiag/README.txt

 # PhylDiag Viewer #
 ###################

-access to the manual of PhylDiag's viewer :
+Access to the manual of PhylDiag's viewer :
 : src/phylDiagHomologyMatrixViewer.py

-this returns :
+This returns :
 ////////////////////////////////
 - ERROR - Not enough arguments
  Usage : src/phylDiagHomologyMatrixViewer.py